axibase/math/README.md

 # Overview

-Drop-in replacement for Apache Commons Math Descriptive Statistics and Summary Statistics using BigDecimal instead of double.
+Drop-in replacement for Apache Commons Math Descriptive Statistics and Summary Statistics <br>using BigDecimal instead of double.

 See JavaDocs for implementation details.